vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 - Factor in the L1 fees when having to calculate MAX / SPOT LINK payment amount on L2s.
 The [Chainlink KeeperRegistryBase1_3 does it for Arbitrum and Optimism](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperRegistryBase1_3.sol#L176).
 - Add Hardhat tasks to query and decode fulfillment transactions, like in [DRAFT](https://github.com/linkpoolio/draft).
+- Consider extending `Spec` (or a related mapping) with job spec metadata, e.g. an optional IPFS CID that points to the integration docs.
+- Fuzz testing.
 - Support any NodeOp that wants to give it a try and consider generic tweaks.
 - Improve the repository README.md and How To guides.
 - Trying to understand DRCoordinator place in the ecosystem once OCR2DR is released.